Skip to contents

 a list of toggles for model components.
 The components are:

-• rho_mu: 1 to use explicitly relates rho to mu and 0 otherwise.
+• rho_mu: 1 to explicitly relate rho to mu and 0 otherwise.

 • cloglog: 1 to use the complementary log-log and 0 for the logit link function for the absence probabilities.

-• movement: 1 to allow for (adjacent) moviment; 0 for static.
+• movement: 1 to allow for (adjacent) movement; 0 for static.

 • est_surv: 1 to estimate mortality and 0 otherwise.